WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Methodology

 \subsection{Weakly Supervised Learning}

-In the absence of ground-truth LST data at 10 m resolution, we adopt a weakly supervised learning strategy guided by physical principles.
-Prior studies have demonstrated that LST at coarser spatial resolutions can often be approximated by local averages of finer resolution values~\cite{gao2016localization}.
-Specifically, under the assumption of limited thermal variability within small areas, a 30 m LST value can be approximated by averaging a $3 \times 3$ neighborhood of 10 m pixels.
+In the absence of ground-truth LST data at 10 m resolution, we employ a weakly supervised learning strategy guided by physical principles.
+Prior studies have shown that coarse-resolution LST can be approximated by local averages of finer-resolution values~\cite{gao2016localization}.
+Under the assumption of limited thermal variability within small areas, a 30 m LST value can thus be estimated by averaging a $3 \times 3$ neighborhood of 10 m pixels.
+This corresponds to the inexact supervision paradigm of weakly supervised learning, where coarse-scale data are used to train models that predict fine-scale outputs~\cite{zhou2018brief}.

-Leveraging this insight, we apply a $3 \times 3$ average pooling operation to the generator’s output $\hat{X_3}(s, t_2, \text{'LST'}, r_3)$ to produce a 30 m estimate, as shown in Equation~\ref{eq:agg}.
-This upsampled output is then compared to the corresponding Landsat 8 LST observation at time $t_2$, $X_2(s, t_2, \text{'LST'}, r_2)$.
-The Landsat 8 LST is used solely during training.
-This enables the model to rely exclusively on the temporally frequent Terra MODIS inputs at inference time, thus preserving the 1-day revisit temporal resolution.
+Based on this principle, we apply a $3 \times 3$ average pooling operation to the generator’s output $\hat{X_3}(s, t_2, LST, r_3)$ to obtain a 30 m estimate, as expressed in Equation~\ref{eq:agg}.
+This upsampled output is compared to the corresponding Landsat 8 LST observation at $t_2$, denoted $X_2(s, t_2, LST, r_2)$.
+The Landsat 8 LST is used only during training.
+This enables the model to depend solely on temporally frequent Terra MODIS inputs at inference time, thus preserving daily temporal coverage.